-- Every year at Thanksgiving writing down things you are thankful for and putting them in a jar.
-Then the next year bring it out, review the past years’ blessings and add new thanksgivings inside.
+- Every year at Thanksgiving write down things you are thankful for and put them in a jar.
+Then the next year bring it out, review the past year’s blessings and add new thanksgivings inside.

 - Keep a journal.
 Include special thanksgivings, blessings, or answers to prayer inside.
 Review it from time to time.

 - Write a song, book, or poem based on what God has done in your life.

 - Instead of a normal Christmas tree (or Chinese New Year orange tree), have a memorial tree.
 Specially select things to put on the tree which remind you of God’s grace shown to you throughout the years.